-The program of study includes thirty-six (36) credit hours of didactic, college laboratory, and clinical sessions.
-Clinical experiences are provided at WNY healthcare facilities.
+The Diagnostic Medical Sonography program includes thirty-nine (39) credit hours of didactic, college laboratory, and clinical sessions.
+Learning experiences emphasize ultrasound physics, abdominal and OB/GYN sonography, as well as vascular sonography.
+Sonography related to small body structures and special procedures is also included.
+Clinical experiences are provided at healthcare facilities within and around WNY (consisting of 17 counties as defined by the United States Census Bureau).
 Transportation is the responsibility of the student.
-During the final summer semester, the final and extended clinical study period will be twelve weeks at forty hours per week.
-The Echocardiography program is a minimum of 1680 total hours of classes, clinic, and laboratory combined.
+During the final summer semester, the final and extended period of clinical study will be for twelve weeks at forty hours per week.
+The Diagnostic Medical Sonography program is a minimum of 1680 total hours of classes, clinic, and laboratory combined.

-The graduate can sit for The American Registry for Diagnostic Medical Sonography (ARDMS) for Sonography Principles and Instrumentation (SPI) and the Adult Echocardiogram exam.
-The graduate also has the option to sit for the Cardiovascular Credentialing International (CCI), which combines Sonography and Principles (SPI) with Adult Echocardiogram (AE).
+The graduate is eligible to sit for The American Registry for Diagnostic Medical Sonography (ARDMS) for Sonography Principles and Instrumentation (SPI).

-The general goals of the program include achieving competencies such as:
+General goals of the program include achieving competencies such as:

 - a.
 Appropriate use of oral and written medical communication. - b.
 Perform appropriate mathematical and algebraic functions. - c.
 Provide basic and emergency patient care. - d.
 Identify human anatomy (including cross-sectional anatomy) and physiology as well as pathology and disease processes that affect the anatomy. - e.
 Integrate laboratory tests and other pertinent patient history to enhance sonographic findings. - f.
-Describe instrumentation options and give the rationale for optimal choices for different procedures. - g.
-Provide patient education related to cardiac ultrasound and promote principles of good health.
+Describe instrumentation options and give rationale for optimal choices for different procedures. - g.
+Provide patient education related to diagnostic ultrasound and promote principles of good health. - h.

-- h.
 Perform appropriate scanning techniques for optimal scanning. - i.
-Outline the general functions of an echocardiography department, including quality control, image processing, and storage. - j.
+Outline general functions of an ultrasound department, including quality control and image processing and storage. - j.
 Describe the production and interactions of ultrasound. - k.
-Describe ultrasound's biological effects. - 1.
-Exercise discretion with professionalism and ethical behavior in communication with physicians, coworkers, patients, and the public. - m.
-Identify personal goals for maintaining high standards professionally, making every effort to keep upto-date through professional and continuing education.
+Describe ultrasound biological effects. - l.
+Demonstrate professionalism and ethical behavior in communication with physicians, co-workers, patients, and the public. - m.
+Identify personal goals for maintaining high standards professionally, ensuring up-to-date knowledge through professional and continuing education.